Things to do in Paris

 Les Invalides- Cour d'Honneur

-Best Time to Visit Les Invalides
+Best time to visit Les Invalides

 The best time to visit Les Invalides is during the weekdays and early mornings to avoid crowds.
 The spring months from April to June and the fall months from September to November are the perfect seasons to explore the complex, as the weather is mild, and the tourist crowds are relatively lower.
 During peak summer months from July to August, there will be longer queues, and the building may be crowded.
 Additionally, it's best to avoid visiting during French national holidays such as Bastille Day which falls on July 14 as the attraction will be packed with visitors.
 Moreover, the daylight hours are longer during the summer, providing visitors with more time to explore the area.